eclarrrk/ericclark.dev/pages/about.md

 ---
 layout: page
+title: About
-title: About Eric
+headline: About Eric
 permalink: /about/
 section: about
 intro_paragraph: >-
-  I'm a front-end designer and developer in Lancaster, PA currently working as the Digital Director at <a href="https://infantree.com" target="_blank" rel="noopener">Infantree</a>.
+  I'm a Front-End Web Designer and Developer in Lancaster, PA and Digital Director at <a href="https://infantree.com" target="_blank" rel="noopener">Infantree</a>.

+  I have a Bachelor’s Degree in Graphic Design, but almost everything I know about builidng webites is self-taught or learned from talented coworkers.
 ---
 ## Things I do